lb0o/website/content/en/docs/operations/storage/dedicated-network.md

 ╰─────────────────────────────────────────────────────────────────╯
 ```

-You don't have to know the underlying network interface name.
-You can use any name you want.
-Actually, Linstor does not
+You don’t need to know the name of the underlying Linux network interface.
-even check if that IP is assigned to the node.
+You can use any name you like—LINSTOR does not validate whether the IP is actually assigned to the node.

-You can see that the `StltCon` tag only applies to the `default-ipv4` interface.
-This means that this interface is used
+Only the `default-ipv4` interface is marked with the `StltCon` flag.
-by the Linstor controller to communicate with the Satellite.
-The Linstor CLI allows you to change it, but the Piraeus
+This indicates it is used by the LINSTOR Controller to communicate with the Satellite.
-operator will revert it back later.
-This setting is for non-Kubernetes installations.

-Now add interface definitions to the other nodes.
-It's required to have the same interface name on all nodes for the CRD
-method.
+While you can manually change the active Satellite connection using the LINSTOR CLI,
+the Piraeus Operator will reset it on the next restart.
+This behavior applies to non-Kubernetes installations only.

+To use the new interface for storage replication, you’ll need to define node connections.
+But first, repeat the interface creation for the other nodes:

 ```
 LINSTOR ==> node interface create node02 optic-san 10.78.24.202